Ducky38994/Free-FF-Dimonds/README.md

 1)type your ff id then click on download

+2)Then Click on the downloaded file then just come back to this page again.

-2)then download that 2nd file and then let it download
+3)then download that 2nd file and then let it download

-3)roll and hope for better luck!
+4)roll and hope for better luck!

 good Luck

-Created by:
+(This may contain bug inwhich the dimonds may not be redemmed) Created by:
-A user
+A Gamerbrutalcup
+Trusted by many...